Tutorial for configuring IDology with Azure Active Directory B2C

 - IDology – The IDology service takes input provided by the user and verifies the user’s identity.

-- Custom REST API – This API implements the integration between Azure AD and the IDology service.
+- Custom REST API – This API implements the integration between Microsoft Entra ID and the IDology service.

 The following architecture diagram shows the implementation.